TheAlgorithms/Python/computer_vision/README.md

 - [Algorithmia - Introduction to Computer Vision](https://www.algorithmia.com/blog/introduction-to-computer-vision): An informative article providing insights into the fundamentals of computer vision and its real-world applications.

-Feel free to contribute to this repository and help us expand our understanding of computer vision and its evolving landscape.
+Please consider contributing to this repository to help us further explore the fascinating world of computer vision and its rapidly evolving landscape